Ty Dolla Sign: Influences

 He cited Nate Dogg and Chris Brown as main influences for his musical style.
 When asked about his influences, Griffin responded, "2Pac is my favorite artist of all time.
 I liked Slum Village a lot back then, like J Dilla, he's one of my favorite producers and artists.
 I'm like a hip-hop head type of dude.
 Mos Def, Talib Kweli, that whole Rawkus Records scene, that's my type of shit."
 He continued, "I also like cats like Prince.
 Just like his production, he's kind of like the same thing as me.
 He sings, he produces, he plays all types of instruments.
 That's what I'm after.
 I wouldn't wear that type of clothes or wear my hair like that.
 [Laughs.]
 But as far as artistry, that's the same type of dude I am."
 In an interview he revealed that Kim Burrell was his absolute favorite vocalist, and that Brandy was right there with her.

 Personal life

 Griffin has a daughter, Jailynn (born 2005).
-He was in a relationship with Fifth Harmony member Lauren Jauregui from 2017 to 2019.
+He was in a relationship with singer Lauren Jauregui from 2017 to 2019.